 In 2013, the Agency created a new mortgage loan product called NC Home Advantage Mortgage ("HomeAd").
 The mortgage loans are pooled into Ginnie Mae and Fannie Mae mortgage-backed securities by the Agency's master servicer, which is currently ServiSolutions.
 Effective July 1, 2019, the Agency began to offer Freddie Mac loans which will be pooled into Freddie Mac mortgage-backed securities.
-Since the rollout of Freddie Mac loans is recent, the Agency cannot predict if any Freddie Mac mortgage-backed securities will be purchased with Series 43 Bond proceeds.
 HomeAd production is funded using two sources of funds: (1) through the issuance of tax-exempt mortgage revenue bonds and (2) through the sale of MBS to a third party.
 The bond-funded MBS are reflected on the Agency's Statement of Net Position as investments.

 The HomeAd program provides multiple down payment assistance options to borrowers, across all loan types (FHA, USDA, VA and conventional), including no down payment assistance, 3% down payment assistance, 5% down payment assistance, or the NC 1st Home Advantage Down Payment Assistance which provides a fixed amount of down payment assistance, initially set at an amount not to exceed \$8,000.
 Only the NC 1st Home Advantage Down Payment Assistance option is bond-funded.
-Series 43 proceeds will be used to purchase NC 1st Home Advantage Down Payment Assistance loans ("Series 43 DPA Loans").
-The amount of DPA offered for Series 43 DPA Loans may change from time to time at the option of the Agency.
+Series 44 proceeds will be used to purchase NC 1st Home Advantage Down Payment Assistance loans ("Series 44 DPA Loans").
+The amount of DPA offered for Series 44 DPA Loans may change from time to time at the option of the Agency.

 On June 3, 2019, Fannie Mae and Freddie Mac began issuing new, common, single mortgage-backed securities, formally known as the Uniform Mortgage-Backed Security ("UMBS").
 The UMBS finance the same types of fixed-rate mortgages that back Fannie Mae Certificates and Freddie Mac Certificates and are guaranteed by either Fannie Mae or Freddie Mac depending upon which issues the UMBS.
 The UMBS have characteristics similar to Fannie Mae Certificates and Freddie Mac will offer investors the opportunity to exchange existing Freddie Mac Securities for "mirror" UMBS backed by the same loans as the existing securities.
-Proceeds of the Series 43 Bonds are expected to be used to purchase the Mortgage-Backed Securities, which include UMBS.
-(For purposes of this Official Statement and the Series 43 Certificates the term "Mortgage-Backed Securities" includes UMBS.)
+Proceeds of the Series 44 Bonds are expected to be used to purchase the Mortgage-Backed Securities, which include UMBS.
+(For purposes of this Official Statement and the Series 44 Certificates the term "Mortgage-Backed Securities" includes UMBS.)